Valeri-afk/chessproject/ui_framework/docs/ARCHITECTURE.md

 processing.

 33.8 Input Safety
-InputManager must not continue using invalid node references after the corresponding node has been removed from the live tree.
+InputSystem must not continue using invalid node references after the corresponding node has been removed from the live tree.

 33.9 Modal Boundary
 When a modal is active, pointer targeting must remain inside the top modal subtree.

-34. Current Architectural Boundaries
+Current Architectural Boundaries
 The current implementation establishes the following responsibility boundaries.